 - Thumb Flute: by Wil Offermans; serial# 1; blackwood; (see Thumpy website).

-Each image can be downloaded in a higher resolution JPEG-file, good for printing (usually around 3000 x 2000 pixels and 1Mb in size).
-To download a high resolution image, click the download link below the image and - depending on your browser - select ‘Download...’ or ‘Save link as...’ to start downloading.
+Each image here below can be downloaded in a higher resolution JPEG-file, good for printing (± 3000 x 2000 pixels and 1Mb in size).
+To download such image just click on any photo image.